 Know the workflow of designing your game environment art.

 Similar to the different techniques employed in modeling 3D characters, game environment design requires artists to get acquainted with its workflow.
 We asked our artists how they design game environment art for our clients, and they broke the process down as follows:

 - Detailed blocking: To plot out the environment’s layout, digital artists start with this process.
 In detailed blocking, artists determine the relationship of objects among one another in the game environment, where they’re placed, how far they are from other objects, and which objects are next to each other.
 Here, the basic appearance of the environment is made.

 - Hi-res sculpting: While detailed blocking — a low-poly method — is necessary, hi-res sculpting isn’t.
 Instead, hi-res sculpting becomes a necessity only for unique assets with unique texture maps.

-- Lighting: And lastly, lighting establishes the ambiance and mood of a game environment and refines its overall look.
+- Texturing & lighting: And lastly, texturing and lighting establish the ambiance and mood of a game environment and refines its overall look.
 It’s an essential part of game environment creation, needed not only for aesthetic purposes but also for gameplay.